- Dementia Slideshow Pictures

 What is the treatment for meralgia paresthetica?

 The treatment of meralgia paresthetica usually involves addressing the underlying cause.
 Meralgia paresthetica can also be treated by local cortisone injection at the point where the nerve crosses the crease in the groin.
+Medications commonly utilized in the treatment of neuropathic pain, such as gabapentin, may be used.
 Infrequently, surgical release of the nerve is necessary.